Email: Chapter 21, Article 1, Section 6

 §21-1-6.
 Use of criminal records as disqualification from authorization to engage in licensed profession or occupation.

-(a) The commissioner may not disqualify an applicant from initial licensure, as required in this chapter, because of a prior criminal conviction that remains unreversed unless that conviction is for a crime that bears a rational nexus to the activity requiring licensure.
-In determining whether a criminal conviction bears a rational nexus to a profession or occupation, the commissioner shall consider at a minimum:
+(a) The commissioner may not disqualify an applicant from initial licensure, as required in this chapter, except under §21-5-5c of this code, because of a prior criminal conviction that remains unreversed unless that conviction is for a crime that directly and specifically relates to the duties and responsibilities of the activity requiring licensure such that granting the applicant licensure would pose a direct and substantial risk to the public because the applicant has not been rehabilitated.
+In making its determination, the commissioner shall consider, at a minimum:

 (1) The nature and seriousness of the crime for which the individual was convicted;